 How long did the process take?

-How are birth mothers and potential adoptive families matched?
+How are expectant mothers and potential adoptive families matched?

 Levon looks like you and your husband!
 How did that happen?